temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 A Codec Server is an HTTP or HTTPS Server that you create and host.
 It must be configured to use a [Payload Codec](/concepts/what-is-a-payload-codec) with the required decode logic and encryption keys.

-The Codec Server is independent of the Temporal Server, and decodes your encrypted payloads through endpoints.
+The Codec Server is independent of the Temporal Server and decodes your encrypted payloads through endpoints.
-When you integrate this server with the Temporal Web UI, the Web UI uses the remote endpoint to send the encoded data to the Codec Server (see [API contract requirements](#api-contract-requirements)) and receive the decoded payloads from the Codec Server, which are then displayed in the Workflow Execution Event History on the Web UI.
+When you set the codec endpoint in the Temporal Web UI, the Web UI uses the remote endpoint to send encoded data to the Codec Server and receive decoded payloads from the Codec Server.
+See [API contract requirements](#api-contract-specifications).
+Decoded payloads are then displayed in the Workflow Execution Event History on the Web UI.
-Note that the decoded payloads are only visible to you on the Web UI; All data on the Temporal Server remains encrypted.
+Note that the decoded payloads are visible only to you on the Web UI; All data on the Temporal Server remains encrypted.

 Since you create, operate, and manage access to your Codec Server in your controlled environment, ensure that you consider the following: